Steady Support for the Type 1 Diabetes Community – For Those Who Live With It, Parent It, Partner It or Support It

 • Therapy for Adults

-For adults living with Type 1 Diabetes—and for those who walk alongside them: parents, partners, carers, and loved ones navigating burnout, grief, and constant watchfulness.
-We offer evidence-based support, shaped by real-life experience.
+For adults living with Type 1 Diabetes – and for those who walk alongside them: parents, partners, carers, and loved ones navigating burnout, grief, and constant watchfulness.

 • Supervision for Mental Health Professionals